ericbigpanda/docs.bigpanda.io/_integrations/appdynamics.md

 <!-- section-separator -->

 #### Success
-*Don't forget to follow steps 6-7 for every application in AppDynamics*
+*Don't forget to follow steps 7-8 for every application in AppDynamics*

 Next time you'll have AppDynamics alerts, you will able to see them in the Incidents tab.

-__Note__: We support only health rules violation alerts.
-If you need support in other alerts, please contact support@bigpanda.io.
+__Note__: If you need support in alerts other than health rules, please contact support@bigpanda.io.